Sagay, Philippines: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types A, B and C. Ensure that you find the necessary kind.
-Many adapters currently sold are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A, B and C. Take care to choose the correct kind.
+The majority of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most countries.

 What to wear/what to pack: